 Birch

-Birch turns nature into non-toxic nap-worthy products, and they’ve been recognized around the globe (and by us, since we own one) for their premium mattresses and organic mattress toppers.
-You’ll also find a complete range of bed frame sizes to match, from twin to an XL-California king.
+Birch Living turns nature into non-toxic nap-worthy products, and they’ve been recognized around the globe (and by us, since we own one) for their premium mattresses and toppers.
+You’ll also find a complete range of bed frames to match, from twin to an XL-California king.

-Products are backed by a 5-year warranty to ensure functionality.
-Birch also offsets a portion of its carbon footprint and its manufacturing facilities are Greenguard Gold certified.
+Birch also offsets a portion of its carbon footprint and its manufacturing facilities are Greenguard Gold certified (though this applies to the mattresses and not the frames).

 Avocado

-Avocado is famous for eco-friendly mattresses but we’ve avo-got-o surprise for you: that’s not all they make.
-In addition to mattresses and bedding, they make a variety of home furniture goods, including several styles of eco-friendly twin bed frames ranging to Cali King sizes—including a dog bed frame.
+Avocado is famous for their mattresses but avo-got-o surprise for you: that’s not all they make.
+In addition to mattresses and bedding, they make a variety of home furniture goods, including several styles of eco-friendly twin bed frames.
+Their frames also go all the way up to Cali King sizes—including a dog bed frame in 2 sizes.

 Many bed frames are handcrafted in an FSC-certified Los Angeles woodshop, located within the brand’s GOTS-certified mattress factory.
 As a Certified B-Corp, production teams are paid living wages and enjoy progressive benefits, like family healthcare and three weeks of paid vacation.